 Social groups are confronted with multiple ecological stressors simultaneously.
 How, then, can groups optimize their phenotypic composition to cope with multiple challenges like foraging, navigation, and disease?
 We study the relationship between groups' collective behaviors, like foraging and brood care, and susceptibility to infectious disease.
 Since many of these outcomes share underlying mechanisms, we aim to test whether groups regulate collective traits to optimize group success while minimizing the costs associated with disease.

 One focus of the lab is the degree to which variation among individuals generates group differences in disease outcomes.
 We study microbial transmission in social groups using fluorescence-labeled cuticular bacteria in social spiders and fungal pathogens in acorn ants and fruit flies.

 Individual and social determinants of disease risk

 Given that parasitism is one of the most common lifestyles among animals, it is surprising that the behavior of parasites is rarely studies directly.
-This branch of research was spearheaded by Dr. Emily Durkin, a postdoc in the Keiser Lab, and includes research by grad student Elise Richardson.
-Emily studies the role of parasitic behavior in the evolution of symbioses (using facultative ectoparasitic mites as a model system) and Elise studies host-seeking behavior in lone-star ticks.
+This branch of research was spearheaded by Dr. Emily Durkin, a former postdoc now at the University of Tampa, and former grad student Elise Richardson.
+Emily studies the role of parasitic behavior in the evolution of symbioses (using facultative ectoparasitic mites as a model system) and Elise studied host-seeking behavior in lone-star ticks across different habitat types.